How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

 Step 1: Clear Your Browser’s Cookies

-Both Google and Mozilla recommend just below the error to “try clearing your cookies.”
-Cookies may contain corrupted data which could cause the ERR_TOO_MANY_REDIRECTS error.
+Both Google and Mozilla recommend, right below the error message, to “try clearing your cookies.”
+Cookies may contain corrupted data that could cause the ERR_TOO_MANY_REDIRECTS error.

-Even if you’re encountering an error on a page you do not control, you can still try this suggestion.
+Even if you’re encountering this error on a page you don’t control, this step is still worth trying.

-Since cookies are responsible for keeping your “logged in” status on sites and settings, we recommend deleting the cookie(s) on the site that is having problems.
+Since cookies are responsible for maintaining your “logged-in” status on websites and storing various settings, we recommend deleting the cookies specifically associated with the site that’s giving you problems.

 url structure wordpress